siraat-ai-academy/azurex4-cert-bootcamp/README.md

 You don’t even need to know what Azure is — *yet.*

 **This is where you start.**
-Welcome to `az-500-security-labs-deepdive` — a friendly, deeply explained, job-ready collection of **28 essential Azure security labs**, built with **non-technical learners** in mind.
+Welcome to `azurex4-cert-bootcamp` — a deeply human, job-ready collection of **28 essential Azure security labs**, built with **non-technical learners** in mind.
 If you've ever thought, _"Can I really do this?"_ — the answer is: **Yes, you can.**

 ---

 ## 💡 What Makes This Repo Special?

-Unlike traditional lab guides, this repo does more than show you *how*.
-It shows you *why*, *when*, and *how it matters* — in the real world.

-Every lab is carefully rewritten to help **absolute beginners**, students, job seekers, and even career-changers understand not just the steps... but the **bigger picture** behind them.
+This isn’t just another lab collection.
+It’s a **step-by-step story-driven bootcamp** that unlocks *real skills* for *real jobs* — not just certifications.

 Here’s what you’ll find inside every lab: